Our pipes

 Keep in mind that we don't offer a free repair service for:

 Please make sure the area around the meter is clear and accessible so we can read, repair or replace it.
+If you have a second purple meter, you're getting recycled water.
 Learn more about your meter.

 Most people are connected to the normal wastewater system, but in some parts of Greater Sydney we have agreements with customers for pressure or vacuum systems.
 In these cases, we may need to maintain or repair pumps and associated equipment on your property.
 Find out more about different types of wastewater systems.

-Ventilation shafts allow air to enter and exit the wastewater system.
+Ventilation shafts (107 KB) allow air to enter and exit the wastewater system.
 This helps prevent the pipes from corroding.

 Under the Sydney Water Act 1994, you must allow us to enter your property to maintain or repair our water, wastewater or stormwater system when we need to.
 We'll usually write to you to arrange an appointment.
-We don't usually need you to be home as long as you provide clear access and secure your pets.
+We don't usually need you to be home as long as we have clear access and your pets have been secured.

 We'll need to access our equipment for repairs and maintenance either on the street or on your property.

-Leaks occur when a pipe has been damaged in some way.
-This causes water or wastewater to leak out of the pipe.
-You might have a leak in your water pipe if you have:
+Leaks occur when a pipe has been damaged, allowing water or wastewater to leak out of the pipe.
+Signs of a leak include:

-Read about leak detection to learn how to find and prevent leaks.
+Learn more about leak detection and how to find and prevent leaks.

 If your bill is higher than expected, you may have a hidden leak.
 If a licensed plumber finds and repairs a hidden leak, you can apply for a hidden leak allowance on your bill.